 To cook Italian dishes, you’ll need Italian ingredients.
 There is a reason everything tastes so good in Italy, and that reason is all the fresh produce.
 Especially in the summer, you won’t believe the flavor of the fruit, tomatoes, and vegetables.
-The Italian sun turns everything to flavor bombs.
-Although supermarkets in Italy tend to have great food selections, local farmers markets are even better.
-This is where the locals shop.
+The Italian sun turns everything into flavor bombs.
+Although supermarkets in Italy tend to have great food selections, local farmers' markets are even better.
+This is where the local's shop.

 Like all places in Italy where groups of people converge, expect it to be loud and chaotic.
 A lot of Italian markets have both an outdoor and indoor space.
 Outside is where you find the fresh produce and sometimes clothing, home equipment, and other goods.
 The indoor space is for meat, fish, cheese, and deli products.
 This is where you find delicious hams, tasty seafood, and beautiful cheeses.

-Immerse yourself in the smells, sounds, and sights of a local farmers market.
-Walking through the stands and negotiating about prices with the vendors is a quintessential Italian food experience.
+Immerse yourself in the smells, sounds, and sights of a local farmers' market.
+Walking through the stands and negotiating prices with the vendors is a quintessential Italian food experience.